 3) Optimize with no compromise

 Telecoms continue to struggle with decreasing revenues and have to make tough decisions.
 It recently came out that a well-known European telecom is planning to cut around 7,000 jobs to stay efficient.
 Furthermore, rumors have it that the goal is to employ some 2,000 young staff.
-This is an ongoing problem, which many telecoms have been facing in the past years.
+This is an ongoing problem, which many telecommunication industry players have been facing in the past years.
 Considering the virtually exhausted IT/digital jobs market a lot of experts find work in telecommunication companies not challenging enough and focus on cooler digital companies.
-Thus, telcos will have no other choice but to face the dilemma of whether to automate some of their processes or start doing some job-rotations, by empowering employees to gain new skills and knowledge as well as develop their careers.
+Thus, telecoms will have no other choice but to face the dilemma of whether to automate some of their processes or start doing some job-rotations, by empowering employees to gain new skills and knowledge as well as develop their careers.
 Job rotation policies are preferred by many organizations, who want their staff to remain, engaged, motivated and ready to jump-in and help in various situations.

 There is no right or wrong answer here; however, telecoms will have to face this ongoing challenge and solve it one way or another within the next couple of years.